School of Health Sciences

-Philippa’s research is associated with College of Health and Wellbeing’s HeRMI (Health Research Methodology and Implementation) Hub and with the Systematic Review Research Group, Implementation and Service Delivery Research Group, Qualitative Research Group, and the Centre for Mental Health and Wellbeing.
+Philippa’s research is associated with Faculty of Health and Wellbeing’s HeRMI (Health Research Methodology and Implementation) Hub and with the Systematic Review Research Group, Implementation and Service Delivery Research Group, Qualitative Research Group, and the Centre for Mental Health and Wellbeing.

 Philippa is a health and social scientist and her research and scholarship has a number of strands and these include: gender-based violence; social determinants of health and complex public health concerns; health inequalities; applied health services research; health informatics; health technologies; systematic review, evidence synthesis and implementation science.